Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Results

 \subsection{Main Test Set Results}

-\rparagraph{SIFT and Standard SFT} We report the test set results on four SL tasks in \Cref{tab:sift_base_test_results}.
+\rparagraph{Decoders for Generative Sequence Labeling} We report the test set results on four SL tasks in \Cref{tab:sift_base_test_results}.
 However, we do not compare the SRC and MRC strategies with the vanilla CLM, as the vanilla CLM delivered worse validation results.
-For the same reasons, we omit the \textit{instruct} results.
-The trends observed on the validation set hold for the test set.
-When comparing the same models across two CLM strategies, we find that, on average, MRC utilizes more shots better than SRC.
-Furthermore, we observe improvements across all datasets, except for SRL, when the number of demonstrations is increased to $10$.
-However, even though SRL does not benefit from multiple demonstrations in the context often, the best SRL results are $1$-shot.
-The SRL dataset has the most classes of all the datasets, resulting in longer contexts, which negatively impact performance.
-Notably, $1$-shot SIFT can achieve strong results (cf.~ABAM and SRL), demonstrating the power of even minimal meta ICL supervision.
-Again, we observe lower performance for Llama models compared to Gemma and Mistral.
-Finally, comparisons between standard SFT and SIFT emphasize that MRC + SIFT can bring higher gains than SRC + standard SFT.
-When comparing with the CM removal from all layers, SIFT strategies perform better.
-CM removal on NER is comparable to the best-performing SIFT models, but not comparable to other datasets, indicating the need for a more nuanced unmasking configuration.
+For the same reasons, we omit the SFT and SIFT \textit{instruct} results.
+However, we do report the ICL results for \textit{instruct} models, as they, expectedly, perform better in ICL than their \textit{base} counterparts.
+We find, unsurprisingly, that ICL never beats fine-tuning: the trends observed on the validation sets hold on the test sets too.
+Looking at the LM-ing strategies/objectives, we find that, on average, MRC utilizes (more) shots better than SRC.
+Furthermore, we observe improvements across all datasets except SRL with more shots.
+For SRL, we obtain the best results with a single demonstration ($1$-shot).
+We believe that this is because the SRL task comes with $27$ classes, which results in a longer instruction and, directly, a longer context, which negatively impacts performance.
+Notably, $1$-shot SIFT can achieve strong results (cf.~ABAM and SRL tasks), demonstrating the power of even minimal in-context supervision.
+Consistent with validation performance, we observe lower performance for Llama than for Gemma and Mistral.